gyohuangxin/k8s-health-check-scripts/README.md

 - Verifies the availability of the `rocm-smi` and `rocminfo` tools to assess GPU health.
 If the check fails, the node is automatically labeled with `gpu-failure=true` and tainted with `repair-reboot`.
 - Searches dmesg logs for GPU performance issues such as Runlist oversubscription, evicted queue buffers, hardware exceptions, or GPU hang/memory faults.
 If the check fails, the node is automatically labeled with `gpu-performance-issue=true`.
 - Assesses the network health of the node by checking bandwidth using `speedtest-cli`.
 If the check fails, the node is automatically labeled with `network-slow=true`
-- When GPU health problems are detected, the script auto-labels the node (e.g., `gpu-failure`) and applies a `repair-reboot` taint.
-These taints/labels are removed automatically upon recovery.
+- These taints/labels are removed automatically upon recovery.

 **gpu-node-reboot-agent:**
 Another DaemonSet that checks for running CI workload pods (e.g., `actions-ephemeral-runner` or Jenkins pods) on each GPU node.
 Every 3 hours, if there are no such pods, it will reboot the node using either the platypi tool or system-level reboots.